“the 10th of February. A Piano concerto. Accompaniment. 2 violins, 2 violas, 1 flute, 2 oboes, 2 bassoons, 2 horns, 2 clarinets, timpani and bass”.

 It is Mozart’s entry in his hand-written catalogue of works, on a Thursday the 10th of a cold, harsh February, in Vienna.
 Two lines announcing the birth of one of the most beautiful musical creations humanity has ever known: The D Minor Piano Concerto.

-Of all his wonderful piano concertos, it’s the D minor I love the most.
+Of all his marvellous piano concertos, it’s the D minor I love the most.
 It is in resonance with my profound being.
-I sense each note deep in my heart… the music is breathtaking, majestic, tremendous, it moves and troubles my soul, leaving within it that longing, that bittersweet feeling I know so well…
+I sense each note deep in my heart… the music is breathtaking, majestic, tremendous, it fills my soul with beauty, and longing, and a bittersweet feeling that words could never explain…

 To turn the pages of Mozart’s Thematic Catalogue is pure emotion!
 The manuscript is Mozart’s record of his compositions in the last seven years of his life.
 Thanks to The British Library, we can feel this emotion, even without touching the precious paper.